Niche Guides / Medical

 The drawback to selling anything is that you’re responsible for the bulk of the work.
 You need to provide customer service, handle returns, and find a way to process payments and distribute products.

-• Interactive symptom checker: A digital tool that helps users identify their symptoms and provides possible diagnoses.
+Interactive symptom checker: A digital tool that allows users to input their symptoms and receive potential diagnoses and recommended next steps.

 Once you’ve created a digital product, connect a payment processor like Paypal or Stripe to your site with a plugin like Woocommerce.